gaehlerm/SoftwareEngineering/README.md

 All these things happen for only one reason.
 Name collisions.
 Different objects having the same name.
 Names are everything.
 No matter what you look at, you can name it.
 A computer, desk, printer, etc. This is the very foundation of our natural language.
 Of every language.
 Including programming languages.
 In a programming language we define things by giving them a name.
 Every variable, function or class has a name.
 Every programming construct has a name.
 And you use this name to search it with google or Stackoverflow.
 If you don't know the name you're screwed.

 Choosing good names is paramount in programming.
 You certainly don’t want to run into name collisions as explained above.
 It would cause a lot of confusion and could be the source for many errors to come.
 But there is much more to consider when defining the name of an object.
 We are humans and we have to be able to read and understand the code.
 This would not be possible if we used randomly generated names.
 We need names that give us an idea what an object is and what properties it has.
 This is the only way we can create a picture in our mind what the code roughly does.
 It requires everyone working on the project to know what all these expressions mean.
-What kind of properties do they have?
+What kind of properties does this object have?
 We have to be like lawyers.
 The law defines every crime as exactly as possible and gives it a unique name.
 This is what we need.

+It also has to be said that consistency in naming is more important than the actual name.
+If someone came up with an imperfect name you either have to change it everywhere or stick to it.

 Coming up with your own names is everything but easy.
 Especially new programmers really struggle finding good names.
 There are just too many possibilities how you can name an object.
 But there are some rules you can follow and at least some of the names are quite easy to find.
 Meanwhile for other variables even experienced programmers have to take a deep think.
 In fact, naming takes up a quite big fraction of our programming time.
 We do it very often and there is often no obvious solution, there might be only some vague recommendations.
 Or as Michael Feathers put it in his book "Working Effectively with Legacy Code":